Etsy SEO in 2026: The Complete Tag & Title Optimization Guide

 Aim for 3-5 word phrases in your tags.
 Long enough to be specific, short enough to match real searches.
 "Gold name necklace" beats both "necklace" (too broad) and "14k solid gold custom name necklace with box chain for her birthday" (too specific, nobody searches that).

-Don't copy competitors blindly.
+Here's the thing: don't copy competitors blindly.
 Their shop has different history, reviews, and momentum than yours.
 Use their tags as inspiration, then find your own angle.
 Maybe they're all targeting "boho wedding" and nobody's using "bohemian elopement."
 That gap is your opportunity.

 Titles That Work for Humans and Algorithms

 Etsy updated its title guidance in 2025, and the shift matters.
 They're moving away from keyword-stuffed titles toward readable, clear ones.
-"Vintage 90s Grunge Flannel Plaid Shirt Button Up Top Retro Unisex" isn't a title.
-It's a word salad.
+"Vintage 90s Grunge Flannel Plaid Shirt Button Up Top Retro Unisex" isn't a title — it's a word salad.
 And Etsy's algorithm now penalizes it.

 The Structure That Works